gbook/nidb/README.md

 * `tools` - Various tools, binary helper programs, and scripts

 ## Current version of NiDB - March 2020
-NiDB was re-written in 2019 using C++ instead of Perl.
-This allowed much more reliable code.
+NiDB was re-written in 2019 using C++ instead of Perl, which allowed for much more reliable code.
 All Perl files have been moved to the <i>src/old</i> directory for historical reference.

 As part of the rewrite, a new installer was created.
 See the *Releases* section to download the current installer.
 The installer should be used the first time NiDB is installed, and the internal update tool used for subsequent updates.